systems-cs-pub-ro/quiz-manager/quiz-collection/README.md

 - [ ] Install script and run script that can run both JSON and HR parser scripts
 - [ ] Support for multiple quiz types
 - [ ] Improve AutoTopic dict via word cloud generator from course/lab
-- [ ] Check for valid `structure.json` file
-- [ ] Filter for more unwanted words/substrings (currently only "Nu stiu / Nu raspund"
+- [ ] Filter for more unwanted words/substrings (currently only "Nu stiu / Nu raspund")
 - [ ] Allow for more customization via `config.json` file